Simulation-Decomposition/simdec-R/README.md

 2. creating multi-variable scenarios and mapping the output values to them, and
 3. visualizing the scenarios on the output distribution by color-coding its segments.

+SimDec reveals the nature of causalities and interaction effects in the model.
 Lets have a look at how it works in R!

 ### Load data
 First the simulated `inputs` and the `output` need to be specified.
 They can result from a Monte Carlo simulation arranged directly in matlab, or conducted elsewhere and then loaded through a file, like in this example.
 Lets use the example data that will come with the R package.